 Boat launches are available at: Patricia Lake, Pyramid Lake, Talbot Lake, Maligne Lake, and Medicine Lake.

-Boats with electric motors are allowed only on lakes where a sign is posted at the boat launch specifically authorizing their use (Maligne, Medicine, Talbot, Pyramid, and Patricia lakes only).
+Boats with electric motors are allowed on Maligne, Medicine, Talbot, Pyramid, and Patricia lakes only.

 Motors are prohibited at all other waterbodies, and gas motors are never permitted on the water in Jasper National Park.